I learned to program on a calculator

 - then exit

 It’s the same principle as graceful HTTP shutdown.
 You don’t stop the world in the middle of a request.
+Zero-copy just makes it easier to forget that requests can exist in places you don’t have visibility.
+Delegation does not absolve responsibility.
+It shifts where responsibility must be reasserted.

 Closing perspective